 Instead, call local recycling centers or the city government to find out about disposable options.
 Most communities have at least one household hazardous waste pickup scheduled annually.
 My local council does this quarterly.

 Also, choosing to package more wisely helps the environment.
-Instead of purchasing small items, buy them in bulk to lessen the containers.
-This will reduce the clutter found in the home and help reduce the amount of trash placed in the landfills.
+Instead of purchasing small items, buy them in bulk to lessen the number of containers.
+This will reduce the clutter in the home and help reduce the amount of trash in the landfills.

-As much as possible, choose cleaning products that are packaged in recycled or biodegradable containers.
+Choose cleaning products packaged in recycled or biodegradable containers as much as possible.
 Being eco-friendly does not solely focus on the content but also on how they are presented.

-A rainwater collection system can also be an effective and cost-efficient way of having enough water to do simple household cleaning tasks.
+A rainwater collection system can also be an effective and cost-efficient way of having enough water to do simple household cleaning.
 One of the best eco-friendly cleaning tips is to place plants indoors.
 Plants have been known to reduce the levels of indoor air pollution.

 They also provide the area with more oxygen for better health.
 Instead of looking into air purifiers that can increase energy consumption, indoor plants can conduct the cleaning naturally.